for Class 5 AM

 - If you are missing the last class, return them next class

-- PowerPoint With VBA Project will be returned soon
+- PowerPoint With VBA Project was returned via Moodle

 - Video Project is due today